 White Mountains Community College uses Canvas as its online learning platform.

-A variety of short video tutorials are available to help you navigate Canvas.
-Click here to access the helpful playlists.
+A variety of short Video tutorials are available to help you navigate Canvas.

 Hardware and software required to use Canvas: (WMCC provides all students with a college email address.
 This email is used for all college communications and students are required to use their college account.)